justinroche/EarthMined_DataPack/README.md

-# Earth Mined Datapack
+# Overworld Mined Datapack

-**Version:** v1.0.0 (Minecraft 1.21.4)
+**Version:** v1.1.0 (Minecraft 1.21.4)

 ## Overview

-**Earth Mined** is a Minecraft datapack that tracks players' mining activities of various earthen blocks.
+**Overworld Mined** is a Minecraft datapack that tracks players' mining activities of various overworld/earthen blocks.
 It displays the total number of these blocks mined by each player in the tab menu.

 ## Features